awesome-inc/FontAwesome.Sharp/README.md

     ![Set build action to resource](img/font_as_resource.png)

-4. Load the font and declare icon classes using the enum and the corresponding font
+4. Load the font and declare icon classes using the enum and the corresponding font.

     ```csharp
     internal static class MaterialDesignFont